 Thereby being supposedly in contravention of section 368E(2) of the Communications Act 2003 (the Act ).

-card where the card holder does not need to be 18 or over (such as a Debit, Solo or Electron card) would not be sufficient for this purpose.
-They also state that if age verification does not take place each time the user returns to the service, further
+of a card where the card holder does not need to be 18 or over (such as a Debit, Solo or Electron card) would not be sufficient for this purpose.
+They also state that if age verification does not take place each time the user returns to the

 In particular ATVOD's investigations of the Service found: